EDUCATIONAL RESOURCES

 Mill Brook supports the largest fish migration from Casco Bay.
 In late May each year, alewives, a type of river herring, enter the Presumpscot River from Casco Bay, then swim up Mill Brook until they reach Highland Lake, their native spawning ground.
 The journey is almost 11 miles long, and the migration lasts from two to three weeks.
 About 70,000 fish traveled this route in 2019.
 In late summer, adult and new juvenile alewives travel back down the Brook in their return trip to the ocean.
 Adult alewives can make this round-trip three to four times in their lives.

-The protection of the Mill Brook Preserve, along with our Water Stewards program, ensure that these migration waters remain clean and provide excellent habitat for alewives and the countless other plants and animals in and around the Brook.
+The protection of the Mill Brook Preserve, along with our Water Stewards program, ensures that these migration waters remain clean and provide excellent habitat for alewives and the countless other plants and animals in and around the brook.

 To learn more about alewives and Mill Brook, please see the digital version of the below educational panel, which is also posted in two locations on the Mill Brook Preserve Trails.